 (8) Positive Finding means a determination has been made that a conflict of significant financial interest does exist and, therefore, appropriate administrative action will be required.

-GENERAL POLICY AND PROCEDURES
+A. APPLICABILITY OF GENERAL POLICY AND PROCEDURES

-B. APPLICABILITY OF
+B. APPLICABILITY OF SPECIFIC POLICIES

-(1) The specific policies and associated procedures regarding employee participation in companies commercializing their institutional research (section v) are applicable to all university employees (as defined in section ii above) who create intellectual property owned by the institution and who desire to hold an interest in a firm, corporation, or other association (hereinafter "company") to which the Board has assigned, licensed, transferred, or sold the university's interests in discoveries or inventions made or created by that employee or in patents issued to that employee commercializing their research.
+(1) The specific policies and associated procedures regarding employee participation in companies commercializing their institutional research (Section V) are applicable to all University Employees (as defined in Section II above) who create intellectual property owned by the institution and who desire to hold an interest in a firm, corporation, or other association (hereinafter “company”) to which the Board has assigned, licensed, transferred, or sold the University’s interests in discoveries or inventions made or created by that employee or in patents issued to that employee commercializing their research.

 (2) Private business activities that are not subject to the specific policies because they are unrelated to the employee’s institutional research are nevertheless subject to other institutional policies on paid external consulting, conflicts of interest and commitment, and patents and copyrights.

-(3) Private business activities that are not subject to the specific policies because they are unrelated to an employee's institutional research, and that do not fall within the definition of approved consulting activities may not be performed during institutional working hours, and institutional facilities, equipment or other resources may not be used in connection with these activities except as expressly authorized under other university policies.
+(3) Private business activities that are not subject to the specific policies because they are unrelated to an employee’s institutional research, and that do not fall within the definition of approved consulting activities may not be performed during institutional working hours, and institutional facilities, equipment or other resources may not be used in connection with these activities except as expressly authorized under other University policies.

 A. MANDATORY DISCLOSURE OF SIGNIFICANT FINANCIAL INTERESTS

-OF SIGNIFICANT FINANCIAL INTEREST
+C. IDENTIFICATION OF CONFLICTS OF SIGNIFICANT FINANCIAL INTEREST

 (b) make the determination of whether or not a conflict of significant financial interest exists.

-C. APPEAL OF POSITIVE FINDINGS OF CONFLICT
+D. APPEAL OF POSITIVE FINDINGS OF CONFLICT